 Broken to the endurance of cold and fatigue, without fixed home or habits of domesticity, wedded on the march under a waggon-tilt, how could they fail to be inbued with the very spirit and passions of War?
 Reared amid the crash and struggle of a life of arms, they exhibited on occasion the frenzy of bacchantes.
-The women of the Teutones, and those of the Cimbri (1), terrible in their passionate fury, could fight to the death, and then unable to survive defeat, would slay each other with the sword, or even strangle themselves in their long hair, - as they did at Aquæ Sextiae and at Vercellae.
+The women of the Teutones, and those of the Cimbri (1), terrible in their passionate fury, could fight to the death, and then unable to survive defeat, would slay each other with the sword, or even strangle themselves in their long hair, - as they did at Aquæ Sextiae and at Vercellæ.

-For these insatiable a mothers of the race, whose descendants, as depicted for us by Holbein and Albert Dürer, affected an intentional protuberance of the abdomen in walking, - precisely the opposite of the Greek Callipygé, the Sword, the wedding-present a Teutonic bride (2) received to inculcate symbolically the duty of courage, was something more than a principle or law, more than a mere weapon; it was identified with man and his virility.
-The old Degen (sword) signified at one and the same time sword and
+For these insatiable " mothers of the race ", whose descendants, as depicted for us by Holbein and Albert Dürer, affected an intentional protuberance of the abdomen in walking, - precisely the opposite of the Greek Callipygé, the Sword, the wedding-present a Teutonic bride (2) received to inculcate symbolically the duty of courage, was something more than a principle or law, more than a mere weapon; it was identified with man and his virility.
+The old Degen (sword) signified at one and the same time sword and warrior, just as in Spain the Espada of the bull-fights means the Matador.

-(1) a The women of the Cimbri armed themselves with swords, howling and grinding their teeth with fury and grief; they would strike Cimbri and Romans alike, " etc.
+(1) " The women of the Cimbri armed themselves with swords, howling and grinding their teeth with fury and grief; they would strike Cimbri and Romans alike, " etc. - PLUTARCH.

-- PLUTARCH.
 Life of Marius.

-(2) Et scutum cum framea gladioque (and a buckler with jayelin and sword). - Tacitus.
+(2) Et scutum cum framea gladioque (and a buckler with javelin and sword). - TACITUS.
 Germania, XVIII.